The communities we work with need us now more than ever.

 Gerda Pohl, one of the founders of PHASE and our Medical Coordinator who is based in Kathmandu, describes how our new partnerships with international organisations, and support from donors, enabled PHASE to provide tents to many communities.
 These tents have provided temporary shelters for communities during the monsoon season.
 Tents have also been used as classrooms enabling children to continue to study essential literacy and numeracy skills.
 They were also used as health posts, ensuring that our health staff could continue to provide care securely and privately.

+Children learning in one of our temporary schools.
 Follow this link for more photographs of our temporary schools and health posts.

 Additionally, PHASE has been able to secure the use of helicopters in order to evacuate people to hospitals.
 This included Bhim, a young boy from Keraunja in the Gorkha district who was suffering from urine retention, and Devaki, who suffered from a vertebral fracture and spinal shock after her home in Sindhupalchowk collapsed on top of her and her family – tragically she lost her young daughter.